 PhD: Full-time, from 2 to 5 years.
 Part-time, from 3 to 6 years.

-We have a large multidisciplinary academic team ready to support you in your studies working across our research groups and Future Cities Research Network (FCRN).
+We have a large multidisciplinary academic team ready to support you in your studies working across our Future Cities Research Network (FCRN) and research groups.

 The approach FCRN takes to research is grounded in the multidisciplinary work with industry, third sector organisations and policy makers, using collaborative research methodologies that treat end users as partners in the research process and not as subjects to be studied.
 In this way the findings from our projects have immediate relevance and impact on the societal issues they are addressing.